 - 4.21.
+Whilst there is no in-principle objection to the concept of self-build/custom housing, any specific policy requiring the delivery of such plots must be carefully considered, fully justified and flexible. - 4.22.
 Stratford-Upon-Avon District's Self Build & Custom Housebuilding Register had 278 people on it as of 31st March 2022.
-Warwick's Register had 95 people on it in 2019, but that is the latest published position. - 4.22.
-Table 13.1 of the HEDNA identifies that serviced plot demand for self-build dwellings is 63 plots per annum which is 4% of the purported 1,679 dwelling/annum housing requirement set out in the Issues and Options consultation. - 4.23.
+Warwick's Register had 95 people on it in 2019, but that is the latest published position. - 4.23.
+Table 13.1 of the HEDNA identifies that serviced plot demand for self-build dwellings is 63 plots per annum which is 4% of the purported 1,679 dwelling/annum housing requirement set out in the Issues and options consultation. - 4.24.
 The emerging Stratford Site Allocations Plan (SAP) has identified specific sites to deliver self-build and custom housing through allocations.
 It is suggested that the South Warwickshire Local Plan should continue this approach, bring forward the allocations the SAP identified in the most recent Preferred Options document and identify similar suitable sites in Warwick District to ensure a spread across the plan area.
-This should be reflected in a specific self-build and custom housing policy. - 4.24.
-This Site is identified as a self-build and custom housing site in the most recent Stratford SAP Preferred Options document (see policy reference SCB.3).
-This allocation should be carried forward to the South Warwickshire Local Plan to ensure alignment and consistency between Plan documents and to ensure that this specific type of housing is delivered by the South Warwickshire Plan.